dfraser74/mcw-pwa/README.md

 This plugin is developed to focus on enhancing the loading experiences with minimum configuration.

 The plugin's current features:
 * use service worker to cache all static assets like images, JavaScripts, CSS styles, and fonts.
+It use [Workbox](https://developers.google.com/web/tools/workbox/) as a library.
 * use Intersection Observer API to lazy load images on page.
 * make scripts loaded with async if no dependency found and defer if it has dependency like jQuery library. **This is a bit risky if themes or plugins not include the scripts with wp_enqueue_script function or not include dependency when they enqueue the script.
 Make sure you check there is no error on JavaScript console when you activate the plugin.**
 * install service worker if the website has AMP plugin running.
 AMP is a custom elements library that boost the website loading performance.